Jachua/ELF-API/README.md

-# API
+# ELF-API
-An interface that sets up a server to commicate with the [OpenGo AI](https://github.com/pytorch/ELF) developed by the Facebook team.
+An API that sets up a server using grpc to commicate with the [OpenGo AI](https://github.com/pytorch/ELF) developed by the Facebook team.

 ## **Installation**